sabirhusseinbalal/python-media-processing/06_pdf_table_extractor/README.md

 # PDF Table Extractor

 ## Description
-Extracts tables from PDF files and saves each table as a CSV file.
+Extracts structured tables from PDF files and saves them as CSV files.
 This project reads a PDF, finds table data page by page, and stores the results inside the output folder.

 It helps understand PDF data extraction in Python